RillingDev/chevron/README.md

 ## FAQ

 - **Q: Why are there no middleware/decorators?**
-- A: I actually had middleware/decorators in version 1.x, but I removed them because I felt like the lib should focus more on being tiny than on more features
+- A: I actually had middleware/decorators in version 1.x, but I removed them because I felt like the lib should focus more on being tiny than on more features/**/